American Public Education (NASDAQ:APEI) Issues FY 2021 Earnings Guidance

-American Public Education (NASDAQ:APEI) last released its earnings results on Monday, November 8th.
-The company reported ($0.01) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.01 by ($0.02).
-American Public Education had a return on equity of 4.08% and a net margin of 4.40%.
-During the same period in the previous year, the firm posted $0.18 EPS.
-As a group, analysts predict that American Public Education will post 0.85 EPS for the current year.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Royal Bank of Canada grew its holdings in American Public Education by 21.6% during the 2nd quarter.
-Royal Bank of Canada now owns 6,607 shares of the company’s stock valued at $188,000 after buying an additional 1,173 shares in the last quarter.
-Citadel Advisors LLC grew its holdings in American Public Education by 108.9% during the 3rd quarter.
-Citadel Advisors LLC now owns 17,714 shares of the company’s stock valued at $454,000 after buying an additional 9,233 shares in the last quarter.
-BNP Paribas Arbitrage SA grew its holdings in American Public Education by 104.9% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 19,877 shares of the company’s stock valued at $509,000 after buying an additional 10,177 shares in the last quarter.
-Millennium Management LLC purchased a new position in shares of American Public Education in the 3rd quarter worth approximately $665,000.
-Finally, Morgan Stanley increased its position in shares of American Public Education by 58.2% during the 2nd quarter.
-Morgan Stanley now owns 73,471 shares of the company’s stock valued at $2,082,000 after purchasing an additional 27,021 shares during the last quarter.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Bank of New York Mellon Corp increased its position in American Public Education by 2.2% in the third quarter.
+Bank of New York Mellon Corp now owns 177,982 shares of the company’s stock worth $4,558,000 after buying an additional 3,825 shares in the last quarter.
+Morgan Stanley increased its position in American Public Education by 58.2% in the second quarter.
+Morgan Stanley now owns 73,471 shares of the company’s stock worth $2,082,000 after buying an additional 27,021 shares in the last quarter.
+Millennium Management LLC purchased a new stake in American Public Education in the third quarter worth about $665,000.
+BNP Paribas Arbitrage SA increased its position in American Public Education by 104.9% in the third quarter.
+BNP Paribas Arbitrage SA now owns 19,877 shares of the company’s stock worth $509,000 after buying an additional 10,177 shares in the last quarter.
+Finally, Citadel Advisors LLC increased its position in American Public Education by 108.9% in the third quarter.
+Citadel Advisors LLC now owns 17,714 shares of the company’s stock worth $454,000 after buying an additional 9,233 shares in the last quarter.
 Institutional investors and hedge funds own 96.14% of the company’s stock.

 American Public Education Company Profile